MartaMalb/Terraform-X-Minecraft/lab_2/README.md

     height = -60 + count.index
 }
 ```
-Now let's run `terraform init` and  `terraform apply`, followed by `yes`, you can refresh the map and see the results!
+Now let's run `terraform init` and  `terraform apply`, followed by `yes`.
+At this point, refresh the map and admire the results!

-That is lab number 2!
-You should know your way around terraform now - in the next lab we will provide you with some additional tools and you will take it wherever you want!
+This was lab number 2!
+You should know your way around Terraform by now - in the next lab we will provide you with some additional tools, and you will take it wherever you want!
 Go to [Lab_3 -  Time to get creative](../lab_3/README.md) when you are ready!